-The estimated sales tax burdens for hypothetical households at each of the five income levels are reported in Table 6, page 19.
-These burdens are derived by applying local and state sales tax rates to data on average 2019 levels of consumption for various items by income level provided by the U.S. Bureau of Labor Statistics in the Consumer Expenditure Survey (CES).
+The estimated sales tax burdens for hypothetical households at each of the five income levels are reported in Table 6, page 20.
+These burdens are derived by applying local and state sales tax rates to data on average 2020 levels of consumption for various items by income level provided by the U.S. Bureau of Labor Statistics in the Consumer Expenditure Survey (CES).
 The average expenditures by income level have been adjusted for a 3-person household.
 It is important to note that the sales tax burdens will be a function of the size of the sales tax base in a particular jurisdiction and the specific sales tax rates that apply to the consumer items included.

-The same CES categories have been included since the 2013 Tax Burden Study and include: food (at home); food (away from home); over-the-counter drugs; housekeeping supplies, household furnishings, and equipment; apparel and footwear; new and used cars and trucks; vehicle finance charges, maintenance and repairs, and insurance; vehicle rentals, leases, and licenses and other charges; public and other transportation; entertainment: fees and admissions, audio visual equipment and services, and reading; and personal care products and services.14
+The same CES categories have been included since the 2013 Tax Burden Study and include: food (at home); food (away from home); over-the-counter drugs; housekeeping supplies, household furnishings, and equipment; apparel and footwear; new and used cars and trucks; vehicle finance charges, maintenance and repairs, and insurance; vehicle rentals, leases, and licenses and other charges; public and other transportation; entertainment: fees and admissions, audio visual equipment and services, and reading; and personal care products and services.17

-Factoring in both state and local sales tax rates for the jurisdictions in this study, Maryland, DC, and Virginia had the same general sales tax rate of 6.0 percent at the end of 2019.
-The District has higher rates for alcoholic beverages, restaurant meals, parking, and hotel rooms, than do Maryland and Virginia.15 The District, like Maryland, exempts all non-snack food purchased in grocery stores from the general sales tax.
-Virginia levies a 2.5 percent sales tax on all food purchased in grocery stores.
+Factoring in both state and local sales tax rates for the jurisdictions in this study, Maryland, DC, and Virginia had the same general sales tax rate of 6.0 percent at the end of 2020.